Best Life Insurance Companies for 2020

 Common riders include:

-- Accelerated Death Benefit Rider: Lets you access your death benefit before death during a qualifying medical crisis such as a terminal illness diagnosis.
+- Accelerated Death Benefit Rider: Lets you access your benefit before death during a qualifying medical crisis such as a terminal illness diagnosis.
 You could use the money to pay for expensive health care.

 - Waiver of Premium Rider: This rider lets you keep your coverage — for a while — even if you can’t afford your premiums because you were injured and can’t work.

-- Guaranteed Insurability Rider: This rider let’s you adjust your death benefit later in life without going through underwriting again.
+- Guaranteed Insurability Rider: This rider let’s you adjust your policy’s benefit later in life without going through underwriting again.
 This is valuable because your health could change later, making it harder to get covered.
 (Whole policies only.)

 - Long-Term Care Rider: This rider lets you unlock some of your policy’s death benefit to use on long-term care if you need it.